Seán Kelly (politician): Political career

 In December 2020, Kelly received the Industry, Research & Innovation award at The Parliament Magazines annual MEP Awards.

 Kelly is known for his frequent use of the Irish language in the European Parliament.
 In January 2022, he submitted the first amendment to EU legislation that was written in the Irish language.

 Kelly has lobbied to end the bi-annual clock change in the EU.
 However he is in favour of Ireland's adoption of year-round Summer time or Central European Time (UTC+1) instead of present Winter time Western European Time (UTC), closer to Ireland's natural solar time (UTC-0:30).
-Summer time (or Daylight Saving Time) is exactly the most harmful time adjustment for human health based on recent chronobiological research.